dotnet/AspNetDocs/aspnet/config-builder.md

 * Address some of the basic needs of apps as they move into a container and cloud focused environment.
 * Can be used to improve protection of configuration data by drawing from sources previously unavailable (for example, Azure Key Vault and environment variables) in the .NET configuration system.

+### V2 Update:
+Version 2 is here with some new features:
+  * Azure App Configuration Support - There is a [new builder](#azureappconfigurationbuilder) for drawing values from the new Azure App Configuration service.
+  * ConfigBuilder Parameters from AppSettings - This has been one of the most asked for features of these config builders.
+With V2, it is now possible to read initialization parameters for config builders from `appSettings`.
+Read more about it [here](#appsettings-parameters).
+  * Lazy Initialization - As part of the work to enable pulling config parameters from `appSettings`, these key/value configuration builders now support a lazy initialization model.
+Things that must happen immediately can be left in the existing `Initialize(name, config)` method, or builders can leverage the new `LazyInitialize(name, config)` method for things that can happen just before retrieving values.
+All builders in this project have been updated to be lazy whenever possible.
+  * Updateable Keys - Builders can now massage key names before inserting into config.
+The [AzureKeyVaultConfigBuilder](#azurekeyvaultconfigbuilder) has been updated to use this feature to allow embedding 'version' tags in key names instead of applying a single 'version' tag to the builder.
+(Note: This is seperate from, and performed *after* prefix stripping.)
+  * Base Optional Tag - The [optional](#optional) tag that some of the builders in this project employed in V1 has been moved into the base class and is now available on all key/value config builders.
+  * Escaping Expanded Values - It is possible to xml-escape inserted values in `Expand` mode now using the new [escapeExpandedValues](#escapeexpandedvalues) attribute.
+  * Section Handlers - This feature allows users to develop extensions that will apply key/value config to sections other than `appSettings` and `connectionStrings` if desired.
+Read more about this feature in the [Section Handlers](#section-handlers) segment below.

 ## Key/value configuration builders

 A common scenario that can be handled by configuration builders is to provide a basic key/value replacement mechanism for configuration sections that follow a key/value pattern.
 The .NET Framework concept of ConfigurationBuilders is not limited to specific configuration sections or patterns.
 However, many of the configuration builders in `Microsoft.Configuration.ConfigurationBuilders` ([github](https://github.com/aspnet/MicrosoftConfigurationBuilders), [NuGet](https://www.nuget.org/packages?q=Microsoft.Configuration.ConfigurationBuilders)) work within the key/value pattern.